Saturday, August 31, 2013

 Title:

 Another intriguing one that escapes my understanding.
-Did check few online dictionaries but couldn't find anything relevant.
+I checked a few online dictionaries, but couldn't find anything relevant.
 Any suggestions?

 Cover:

 Nice and in the same style as the rest of Penguin reprints of Hoke Moseley novels.
-Maybe a little to similar to Miami Blues.
+Maybe a little too similar to Miami Blues.

 Cool lines: